This article was updated on August 26th, 2023

 1. Increased Water Consumption

-2. Diabetes Mellitus/Insipidus
+2. Diabetes Mellitus / Insipidus

-If you knew there was a type of diabetes called diabetes insipidus, you’re way ahead of the game!
+Diabetes Insipidus: f you knew there was a type of diabetes called diabetes insipidus, you’re way ahead of the game!
 This is a rare disease in dogs where a dog’s body either doesn’t make enough or doesn’t react properly to hormonal water regulation.
 Instead, their body asks for more and more water, even if they don’t need it.
-The result is lots of dilute, clear-colored urine.

-Diabetes mellitus, on the other hand, is the one we’re more familiar with.
+Diabetes mellitus, on the other hand, is the one most people are familiar with.
 It can also cause clear-colored urine as a dog’s body tries to dilute out the high concentrations of blood sugar by adding water.
-Dogs may also not eat, lose weight, and have bad breath.

 3. Kidney Failure

-In simple terms, the kidney’s job is to remove excess water and waste products from the body.
-They can increase or decrease the concentration of the urine based on the amount of water and waste products that need to leave.
 However, as kidneys age or if they are damaged, such as with kidney disease, their ability to do that decreases.
 Instead of being able to pack a whole lot of waste into a small amount of water, they start to put smaller and smaller amounts in there.
 This leads to lighter-colored urine, increased water consumption, even nausea, vomiting, not eating, and weight loss.

 4. Other Causes